 You may prefer other methods, but the above three are representative of all methods used today.

 Other project management methods have only small differences from the methods listed above and follow the same rules for scheduling.
 Choosing the right project management method is very important before you create any task or due date.

-The method you choose will effect how the project is done and weather you deliver one final product or several smaller products until you reach your ultimate objective.
+The method you choose will affect how the project is done and whether you deliver one final product or several smaller products until you reach your ultimate objective.